Albela (actor)

 Akhtar Hussain (21 September 1940 – 17 July 2004), better known by his stage name Albela, was a Pakistani actor, comedian and singer.

 In a career spanning over 50 years, he performed in numerous films, and television and theater plays.
 Albela is widely recognized as a stage actor who transformed Pakistani stage acting.
-Some of his hit Punjabi films were Bharia Mela (1966), Badnam (1966), Baoo Ji (1968) and Ishq Nachaway Beehi Beehi (1984).
+Some of his hit Punjabi films were Bharia Mela (1966), Badnaam (1966), Baoo Ji (1968) and Ishq Nachaway Beehi Beehi (1984).

-He was also a very famous singer in Punjabi.
+He was also a famous singer in Punjabi.

 Personal life

-Albela was born in Gojra, Punjab, British India (now in Toba Tek Singh District, Punjab, Pakistan) in 1940.
+Albela was born in Gojra, Punjab, British India (now in Toba Tek Singh District, Punjab, Pakistan) on 21 September 1940.

-He had seven daughters and two sons, including Honey Albela who have worked in comedy shows on different television channels.
+He had seven daughters and two sons, including Honey Albela (born Hussain Raza), who has worked in comedy shows on stage and different television channels.

 Death

 He died of heart failure on 17 July 2004 in Lahore, at the age of 63.
 Before his death, Albela was admitted to Ittefaq Hospital, Lahore following heart and liver ailments.
 He was buried in Green Town, Mian Chowk Graveyard, in Lahore.